hailiangwangutd/personal-blog-bottle-framework/posts/2015-08-01-Google-News-Crawler.md

 Google News Crawler was designed for collecting most recently news in Google.

 You may type in key words and how many pages to download.
-By just click 'search' button, then news would download at the same directory with the program, in txt format seperately.
+By just click 'search' button, then news would download at the same directory with the program, in txt format separately.

 How to use: